Having tests for sarcomas

 This may seem like a lot of tests, but they’ll help the doctors plan the best treatment for you.

 Having tests and waiting for the results can be a scary time.
 Talking about how you feel and getting support from family, friends, your specialist nurse and doctor can make it a bit easier.
+You can also use our online community for young people that have had similar experiences or are going through the same as you.

 We have more info about: